Zelda's Adventure: Development

 Intending to push the capacities of the CD-i to its limits, development initially progressed with a goal of 600 screens and 160 NPCs.
 At this early stage, Viridis president Lee Barnes suggested that playthrough time might take as much as 300 hours.
 These development figures were reduced in the final product which had only a handful of NPCs and whose playthrough time has been placed by one commentator at only 12 hours.

-The majority of the game's programming was done by one person - Randy Casey.
-Randy was responsible for programming all of the game and all associated tools.
-Additional programming for the inventory system and game progress tracking, dubbed "FRP engine" was done by Gavin James.
-There is conflicting information about the game's budget—one developer claims there was "no budget at all" while Bakutis claims (possibly facetiously) it had "at the time, the biggest budget ever for a video game".
+The majority of the game's programming was done by one person—Randy Casey, who was responsible for programming all of the game and all associated tools.
+Additional programming for the inventory system and game progress tracking, dubbed "FRP engine", was done by Gavin James.
+There is conflicting information about the game's budget—one developer claims there was "no budget at all" while Bakutis claims (likely erroneously) it had "at the time, the biggest budget ever for a video game".